-Life on the road can be pretty addictive – so much so that you’ll start to consider how to transition to living as a full-time nomad.
+Life on the road can be pretty addictive – so much so that you may begin to consider transitioning to living as a full-time nomad.
 And for those with the freedom retirement offers, this possibility can very easily become a reality.

-More and more Australians are joining the ‘grey nomad’ movement every year and it’s easy to see why.
+Every year, more and more Australians are joining the ‘grey nomad’ movement and it’s easy to see why.
 Grey nomads are retirees that travel independently for an extended period of time, usually in a motorhome, caravan, or some other recreational vehicle.
 But while this lifestyle might seem appealing, the logistics can sometimes be overwhelming.

-Among the biggest issues that come up is managing your finances.
-Well, I’m here to say that a nomadic lifestyle is truly attainable for most: it’s simply a matter of adjusting your living habits accordingly to make the most out of your income.
+Managing your finances is among the biggest issues.
+Still, a nomadic lifestyle is truly attainable for most: it’s simply a matter of adjusting your living habits accordingly to make the most of what you have.

-To help you on your way to living a life on the road, here is a list of our top ten ways to save money as a full-time nomad in Australia.
+To help you on your way to a life on the road, here are our top ten ways to save money as a full-time nomad in Australia.

 It’s hard to enjoy freedom on the road if you’re financially tied to something.
-Wherever your debt comes from, try to minimise it or eliminate it completely before you hit the road.
+Wherever your debt comes from, try to minimise it or eliminate it completely before you go.

-Every time you bring your van into the shop to have something looked at, there’ll be a hefty price to pay.
-Oftentimes tweak and tune-ups are all that is necessary so you’re able to save quite a bit of cash if you learn how to maintain your tow vehicle / RV yourself.
+Every time you take your van into the shop to have something looked at, there’ll be a hefty price to pay.
+Often tweaks and tune-ups are all that is necessary, so you’re able to save quite a bit of cash if you learn how to maintain your tow vehicle / RV yourself.

-It’s easier than you’d think with internet blogs, forums, and YouTube channels (where everyone and their mother has advice to offer) can take you step-by-step through a project.
-But make sure you know when you’re out of your league though.
+Internet blogs, forums, and YouTube channels can all take you step-by-step through a project.
+Do make sure you know when you’re out of your league though.
 Whenever you’re unsure about a repair or maintenance task, take your vehicle to a reputable repair shop.
-Just fill them in on what you’ve already worked on so they don’t waste their time.
+Just fill them in on what you’ve already worked on so they don’t waste their time and your money.